top of page

 Id. at 553 (alteration in original) (internal citations omitted).

 With respect to the secrecy requirement, it need not be absolute.
 In other words, the absolute best security measures available is not the legal standard when evaluating secrecy.
 Rather, the presence of reasonable security measures to safeguard the confidentiality of the compilation will suffice.
-Reasonable security measures can include, but are not limited to:

 • securing executed confidentiality and nondisclosure agreements that adequately address the confidential nature of the compilation and the associated rights, duties, obligations, and violations for breach from internal and external parties.